-Structural Response: Utilizes OpenSees or Python to perform numerical simulations of models ranging from idealized shear column models to user defined models.
+Structural Response: Utilizes OpenSees, Python, or surrogate models created in EE-UQ to perform numerical simulations of models ranging from idealized shear column models to user defined models.
 Provides a set of response quantities to characterize the demands acting on the asset due to the natural hazard event.